 Connect successfully

-More remote operation, please refer following video:
+More remote operation, please refer to the following video:

 Jump to 2:12 for a demonstration of remote printing via the APP.